-Year Ended December 31, 2023 23
+Year Ended December 31, 2023

-(in millions) TRS REIT Co nsolidated
+(in millions) TRS REIT Consolidated

-GAAP net (loss), pre-tax \$ \$ (63.1) \$ (63.1)
+GAAP net (loss), pre-tax \$ - \$ (63.1) \$ (63.1)

 Permanent differences

 Other permanent differences (1.3) (1.3)

 Temporary differences

 Net accretion of OID and market discount 0.8 0.8

 Credit loss impairment 50.0 50.0

 Other temporary differences 5.2 5.2

-Estimated taxable income \$ \$ (8.4) \$ (8.4)
+Estimated taxable income \$ - \$ (8.4) \$ (8.4)

 Dividend declaration deduction

-Estimated taxable income post-dividend deduction \$ \$ (8.4) \$ (8.4)
+Estimated taxable income post-dividend deduction \$ - \$ (8.4) \$ (8.4)

-Voor F nde d December 3 1 20 22
+Year Ended December 31, 2022

-(in millions) TRS REIT nsolidated
+(in millions) TRS REIT Consolidated

 GAAP net (loss), pre-tax \$ \$ (40.8) \$ (40.8)

-Permanent differences , , , ,
+Permanent differences

 Other permanent differences (1.1) (1.1)

 Temporary differences

 Net accretion of OID and market discount 2.0 2.0

 Income from significant modifications

 Net realized losses on sale of loans (9.4) (9.4)

 Credit loss impairment 52.9 52.9

 Other temporary differences 2.2 (2.2)

 Estimated taxable income \$ 2.2 \$ 1.4 \$ 3.6

 Dividend declaration deduction (1.4) (1.4)

+Estimated taxable income post-dividend deduction \$ 2.2 \$ - \$ 2.2

 The permanent tax differences recorded in 2023 and 2022 were principally related to recurring differences in compensation expense related to restricted stock dividends.
 Temporary differences were principally timing differences between GAAP and tax accounting related to restructuring charges, provision for credit losses and amendments to loans treated as "significant modifications" for tax under applicable Treasury regulations.
 Dividends

 For the year ended December 31, 2023, we declared dividends on our common stock totaling \$0.80 per share.
 As a REIT, we are required to distribute at least 90% of our taxable income to stockholders, subject to certain distribution requirements.
 Furthermore, if we distribute less than the sum of: (a) 85% of our ordinary income for the calendar year; (b) 95% of our capital gain net income for the calendar year; and (c) any undistributed shortfall from our prior calendar year, or the Required Distribution, to our stockholders during any calendar year (including any distributions declared by the last day of the calendar year but paid in January of the subsequent year), then we are required to pay non-deductible excise tax equal to 4% of any shortfall between the Required Distribution and the amount that was actually distributed.
 Cash dividends cannot be paid on our common stock unless we have paid full cumulative dividends on all classes of our preferred stock.
-We have paid full cumulative dividends on all classes of issuance through December 31, 2023.
+We have paid full cumulative dividends on all classes of our preferred stock.
+We have paid full cumulative dividends on all classes of our preferred stock.